Cari Lynn is a journalist and award-winning author of both nonfiction and fiction.

 Previously, Cari wrote Kathryn Bolkovac's memoir, The Whistleblower, the true story of a police officer who busted a sex-trafficking ring involving her fellow officers.
 The Whistleblower received international attention and press, and was presented at the United Nations and The Hague, as well as Cornell, Columbia, Loyola Law School, Brandeis, Vanderbilt, and Brown universities.
 The Whistleblower major motion picture starring Rachel Weisz and Vanessa Redgrave premiered in 2011.

-Other books include the story of a doctor who rescued orphans from third-world countries, Help for the Hopeless Child.
-Cari's fiction debut, Madam: A Novel of New Orleans (Penguin/Plume, 2014), and numerous ghost-written books for celebrities, leaders in business and entrepreneurs.
+Other books include the story of a doctor who rescued orphans from third-world countries, the story of a real-life Dr. Dolittle, and numerous ghost-written books for celebrities, business leaders and entrepreneurs.
+Cari also wrote the historical novel, Madam.

 Shawn Barber Photography